 I suspect we have a leak in our black water system between the toilet and tank, which sits directly below the toilet.
-I can see the pipe that goes straight down to the tank and it appears that this pipe terminates about an inch or so from the bottom of the tank.
+The pipe goes straight down to the tank and it appears that this pipe terminates about an inch or so from the bottom of the tank.
 I cannot tell how this pipe is attached to the toilet, but that is where I suspect the leak may be.
-I assume that this is the common set up for black water systems and wanted to see if there is a schematic or other information on just how the parts come together.
+I assume that this is the common setup for black water systems and wanted to see if there is a schematic or other information on just how the parts come together. —Dave

-Each manufacturer assembles their black water system slightly differently.
-Some use threaded connections at the toilet flange, which also gets screwed to the floor, and the tank, other manufacturers glue the pieces together.
+Each manufacturer assembles its black water system slightly differently.
+Some use threaded connections at the toilet flange, which also gets screwed to the floor. and the tank.
+Other manufacturers glue the pieces together.

 There are several openings in the tank that can leak.
-If you suspect the leak is at the top of the tank, there are two connections, one for the 3″ pipe coming from the toilet, and a 1.5″ connection for the roof vent.
+If you suspect the leak is at the top of the tank, there are two connections.
+One is for the 3″ pipe coming from the toilet, and there’s a 1.5″ connection for the roof vent.